 Over the hill?
 You can still get health benefits from oral contraception.
 According to Best Health Mag, the Pill can help with irregular bleeding and hot flashes that occurs in your 40s.
 It's important, however, to see your doctor beforehand to see if there is any serious cause for uterine bleeding.

 6. When Your Stomach Can't Keep Anything Down, Take Your Pills Vaginally.

 According to Best Health Mag, on the days where your stomach won't allow you to keep any medicine or food down, you can actually take your birth control by inserting it directly into your vagina.
 The trick is you must insert two, since the vagina's absorption isn't as good as digesting it.
-Who knew?

 7. Chill Out!
 It Won't Make You Gain Weight.

 We can all relax now.
 Even though there is a well-believed myth that the Pill makes you gain weight, clinical trials have continually proven that there is no correlation between weight gain and oral contraceptives, according to Health.
 However the depot shot may cause an average 11-pound weight gain over three years according to a study done by University of Texas researchers.